hacks-guide/Guide-WiiU/docs/extras/faq.md

 ### What are environments?

 An environment is a collection of "setup modules", which will be run in a certain order when launching the environment.
-One such environment is Tiramisu.
+Such environments are Aroma and Tiramisu.
 Setup modules are small pieces of homebrew/code that are executed once to set up an environment.

 ### How to Delete Update Folder to Block Updates on Wii U